Ganesh

 Learned what proper requirements management looks like.
 Championed automation in a resistant organisation.
 Had a coffee conversation that turned into a project saving thousands of hours of manual reporting — and proved that the best way to sell a new tool is to solve a real, painful problem for a real person who really needs it.

-Joined the UK's largest insurance market transformation.
-Standardised hiring processes, founded the System Architecture Guild, delivered a billing capability from scratch, and started building an AI Agent for DXC's innovation challenge.
+Joined a large-scale industry transformation programme.
+Standardised hiring processes, founded an Architecture Guild, shaped requirements and designed a cross-domain billing capability from scratch — including rebuilding stakeholder confidence at a critical point — and started building an AI Agent as a personal innovation project.
 The work is bigger than ever — and so is the learning.

 Problems solved.